qiuweipku/qiuweipku.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a final year PhD student at the [Paul Allen School of Computer Science and Engineering](https://www.cs.washington.edu) at University of Washington supervised by [Su-In Lee](https://suinlee.cs.washington.edu/).
+I am a final year PhD student at the [Paul Allen School of Computer Science and Engineering](https://www.cs.washington.edu) at the University of Washington, supervised by [Su-In Lee](https://suinlee.cs.washington.edu/).
 I will be joining Rice University as an Assistant Professor in the [Department of Electrical and Computer Engineering](https://eceweb.rice.edu/) with a joint faculty appointment in the [Department of Computer Science](https://cs.rice.edu/), starting in January 2026.
 Before my PhD, I earned a BS in Data Science and Big Data Technology at Yuanpei College, Peking University.
-Please see my [CV](https://qiuweipku.github.io/cv/) for more information.
+Please see my [CV](https://qiuweipku.github.io/cv/) for more information. **I am recruiting a postdoc (Spring 2026), two PhD students (Fall 2026), and students at all levels for research opportunities — please reach out if you are interested, and see the details in the [lab openings](#lab-openings).**

 ### research focus
 Our research focuses broadly on **AI for Biomedicine**, developing and applying advanced machine learning techniques to tackle fundamental challenges in biology and healthcare.
 We are particularly interested in:
 1. **Aging and Age-related Diseases:** Using AI to explore the mechanisms of aging and age-related diseases through multi-modality data modeling, aiming to uncover actionable biological insights and inform precision medicine.
-2. **Interpretable and Trustworthy Biomedical AI:** Developing explainable AI (XAI) methods to enhance the transparency, interpretability, and reliability of AI systems for biomedical research and clinical applications.
+2. **Foundation Models for Biomedical Data:** Leveraging foundation models to integrate diverse biomedical data modalities and address complex problems in biology and healthcare.
-3. **Foundation Models for Biomedical Data:** Leveraging foundation models to integrate diverse biomedical data modalities and address complex problems in biology and healthcare.
+3. **Interpretable and Trustworthy Biomedical AI:** Developing explainable AI (XAI) methods to enhance the transparency, interpretability, and reliability of AI systems for biomedical research and clinical applications.

 ### lab openings